Executable contract-first for agent-built APIs

 Executable contracts and readable projection

-The source of truth lives in code: project-level business rules in GLUBEAN.md, shared schemas and clients, executable contracts, and a projection the CLI can regenerate into readable surface maps.
+The agreement lives in code as artifacts you can run: project-level business rules in GLUBEAN.md, shared schemas and clients, executable contracts, and a projection the CLI regenerates into readable surface maps.

 Contract artifacts